jeremyhsimons/CI_PP4_Devs_And_Roles/README.md

 [Coolors.co](https://coolors.co/104f55-32746d-f4d8cd-01200f-011502 ) was used to generate the color palate of the site.
 The dark and light green combination was chosen because, coupled with roboto mono, the light-coloured text on the dark green background emulates a development terminal.

+#### Backgrounds

+A custom background was created using [canva](https://www.canva.com/en_gb/).
+The background image present for desktop users was created by adapting a template to match the colour scheme of the site.

 ### Front End Libraries
 The [Materialize](https://materializecss.com/) CSS and JavaScript library was used to create the layout of the front end.
 The classes included in this library were used to make the site fully responsive and also to provide satisfying feedback to users regarding their actions.